 You can even go one step further by including this offer on your coming soon page to create the fear of missing out on something exciting.

 IsItWP achieves the sense of exclusivity with its’ Black Friday optin popup.

 The eye-catching design grabs your attention right away, and the countdown timer creates a sense of urgency, prompting you to click.

 Online pharmacist Boots uses a simple optin form with the promise of exclusive deals for email subscribers.

-You can use OptinMonster to easily add optin forms with countdown timers to any kind of website.
+You can use OptinMonster to add optin forms with countdown timers to any website easily.